-The Fitness class allows students to explore improving their health and overall fitness while actively participating in aerobic, anaerobic, flexibility and strength training programs that include speed, agility and power development.
+The Fitness class allows students to explore improving their health and overall fitness while actively participating in a comprehensive weight training program.
+Students will be asked to participate in aerobic, anaerobic, flexibility and strength training acctivities that include speed, agility and plyometric development.

 Students must be prepared to participate in a highly active and physically demanding training class on a daily basis.